 About Barbican Box at HOME

 They create games, adventures and play where people can choose to take a meaningful part.
-Coney's work takes place anywhere that people gather: in theatres, schools, museums, on the streets and online, and always follows the principles of adventure, curiosity and loveliness.
+Coney's work always follows the principles of adventure, curiosity and loveliness.

 The experience starts when you first hear about it, and only ends when you stop thinking and talking about it.

-Coney make play with ideas that resonate in the world: from the everyday to the extraordinary.
+Coney make play with ideas that resonate in the world: from every day to the extraordinary.
 Their work is inspired by the belief that the world can be a magical place where ordinary people can do extraordinary things.
 Collaboration and dialogue are at the heart of how Coney make work: with audiences, peers, partners, and a network of makers.

 Coney’s practice incorporates digital, interactive, innovative and adventurous approaches, and teachers and students will be invited to explore these elements within their own work through the Box process.